3 arrested in vandalism of Chauvin defense witness’ old home

 SANTA ROSA, Calif.
-(AP) — Three women have been arrested for allegedly vandalizing the one-time Northern California home of a former police officer who testified on behalf of the officer convicted of killing George Floyd by splashing pig blood on it and leaven a pig’s head near the front porch.
+(AP) — Three women have been arrested for allegedly vandalizing the one-time Northern California home of a former police officer who testified on behalf of the officer convicted of killing George Floyd by splashing pig blood on it and leaving a pig’s head near the front porch.

 Rowan Dalbey, 20, Kristen Aumoithe, 34, and Amber Lucas, 35, all of Santa Rosa, were arrested Tuesday on felony vandalism and conspiracy charges.
 They were cited and released, Santa Rosa Police spokeswoman Lt.
 Jeneane Kucker said Wednesday.